FHantke/brave-browser-wiki/Pull-requests-with-missing-milestones.md

 If you're landing in `master`, you can obtain the correct milestone by looking in `brave-core`'s `package.json` If you're landing in an uplift in a specific branch such as `1.11.x`, then you should specify `1.11.x` as the milestone.

+If PR was landed and then reverted, you must put label `reverted`.